The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 The Museum of the Working World (AT)

-The Museum of the Working World in Austria will design an interactive e-learning platform with gamification elements to motivate long-term audience engagement with the museum’s content.
-Complementing the on-site visit with what can be described as a ‘digital map’ of the museum, the platform will offer a choice of educational paths – similar to a computer game based on riddles and/or problems to be solved – connected to the museum and its exhibitions.
-The goal is to better prepare visitors for the in-person visit, make the visit more memorable and exploit to the maximum the educational value of the exhibitions.
+The Museum of the Working World in Austria designed an interactive e-learning platform with gamification elements to motivate long-term audience engagement with the museum’s content.
+Complementing the on-site visit with what can be described as a ‘digital map’ of the museum, the platform offers a choice of educational paths – similar to a computer game based on riddles and/or problems to be solved – connected to the exhibitions.
+The goal is to prepare visitors for the in-person visit, make the visit more memorable, and expand the educational value of the exhibitions.

 Mariemont 3D: a new user approach and visitor experience